 Yakult: In Japan and in some countries in Europe, the Yakult brand is popular.
 While Yakult contains some living, beneficial bacteria, it also contains much sugar and other additives.
 Standard Yakult has 18% sugar contents.
 As long as they insist all that sugar is needed, it is not a good alternative.

-Wherever you live, you can probably find some fermented milk products without much sugar added.
+Wherever you live, you can probably find fermented dairy without too many additives.

-Probiotic bacteria consumed does not replace the gut microflora but it create a suitable gut environment for bacteria to thrive in.
-Consuming fermented milk products is a great way to promote and support your digestive tract.
+Probiotic bacteria create a suitable gut environment for bacteria to thrive in.
+Consuming fermented milk products is a great way to promote and support the digestive tract.